rzp-labs/namer/docs/README-DISAMBIGUATION.md

   ```
 - Files are routed here only when `enable_disambiguation = True` and the decision engine concludes the result is ambiguous.

+### Artifacts created for ambiguous files

+When a file is routed to `ambiguous_dir`, the following artifacts are written alongside the moved media (relative to the ambiguous directory):

+- `<stem>_namer_summary.json`: Structured summary produced by `_build_summary()` containing the top-ranked `results`, parsed `fileinfo`, and ambiguity metadata.
+  - `ambiguous_reason`: String key describing why the result was ambiguous (for example `phash_decision_ambiguous`, `phash_consensus_not_met`, or `phash_missing_guids`).
+  - `ambiguous_candidates`: Ordered list of GUIDs (or scene names when GUIDs are unavailable) that should be reviewed manually.
+- `<stem>.ambiguous.json`: Lightweight note mirroring the same fields so external tools (e.g. watchdog, UI) can surface the ambiguity reason without unpacking the summary log.
+- `<stem>_namer.json.gz`: Gzipped `ComparisonResults` dump used by legacy tooling.
+The encoded object now includes the same `ambiguous_reason` and `ambiguous_candidates` attributes for completeness.

+These outputs help downstream automation, UIs, or operators understand why the scene required disambiguation and which candidates to check.

 ## Thresholds (provider‑agnostic)

 Fine‑tune the decision thresholds under the `[Phash]` section: